Affidavit of Marriage: Purpose and What's Included

 - When you need to provide supplementary proof of marriage along with a marriage certificate.

-Once an affidavit of marriage is completed, it can be used as an alternative or supplement to an official marriage certificate.
+Once an affidavit of marriage is completed, it can be used as an alternative proof of marriage or a supplement to an official marriage certificate.

 Get Help With An Affidavit of Marriage